emsig/elfe3D/README.md

 # elfe3D
-Modelling with the total electric field approach using finite elements in 3D
+Modelling with the total **el**ectric field approach using **f**inite **e**lements in **3D**

 _About:_

-elfe3D is a 3D forward modelling code that can be used to simulate electric and magnetic field responses from frequency-domain controlled-source electromagnetic setups.
+**elfe3D** is a 3D forward modelling code that can be used to simulate electric and magnetic field responses from frequency-domain controlled-source electromagnetic setups.
 It uses tetrahedral meshes and first-order finite-element approximations.

 _Contributions:_

-A first version of elfe3D was developed by Paula Rulff with contributions from Laura Maria Buntin and Thomas Kalscheuer at Uppsala University from 2018-2023.
+A first version of **elfe3D** was developed by Paula Rulff with contributions from Laura Maria Buntin and Thomas Kalscheuer at Uppsala University from 2018-2023.

-A modified version of elfe3D is implemented in the inversion software emilia (cite).
+A modified version of **elfe3D** is implemented in the inversion software emilia (cite).

-Further developments of elfe3D by Paula Rulff, now at Delft University of Technology, are ongoing.
+Further developments of **elfe3D** by Paula Rulff, now at Delft University of Technology, are ongoing.
 Suggestions for improvement are welcome!

 _Contact_: p.rulff@tudelft.nl